Stewart County Settlements and Bonds, Volume B (Nov. 1824-Feb. 1829)

 183 William Randle, Gideon Milam, Mark Milam, constable bond; 6 Aug 1827

-184 Willis Manning, John Manning, Samuel Ross, ferry bond across Cumberland River near the mouth of the Saline; 6 Aug 1827
+184 Willis Manning, John Manning, Samuel Ross, ferry bond across Cumberland River near the mouth of Saline Creek; 6 Aug 1827

-185 sale of the estate of Mann Phillips by William Phillips, adminstrator; many buyers, including Augusta Phillips, Elizabeth Phillips, William Phillips
+185 sale of the estate of Mann Phillips by William Phillips, administrator; many buyers, including Augusta Phillips, Elizabeth Phillips, William Phillips

-190 sale of the estate of Woodson Daniel by administrators Elisha Jackson and William Crows; buyers include Phillip Williams, R. H. Ragan, Christopher Bohannon, William Crows, Henry Wynn, James Cook, Samuel Lockhart, Robert Wyatt, Elisha Jackson, Enoch Fowler, Drury Byrd, William Alsup
+190 sale of the estate of Woodson Daniel by administrators Elisha Jackson and William Crouse; buyers include Phillip Williams, R. H. Ragan, Christopher Bohannon, William Crouse, Henry Wynns, James Cook, Samuel Lockhart, Robert Wyatt, Elisha Jackson, Enoch Fowler, Drury Byrd, William Alsup

 190 inventory of the estate of Woodson Daniel by Elisha Jackson, administrator